enkidevs/curriculum/react/introduction/intro-react/intro-components.md

 ---
 ## Content

-One of the main concept and the building block of React is the component.
+One of the main concepts and the building block of React is the component.

 A component can be anything:
-- a header ith an image
+- a header with an image
 - a list of links
 - a button

-So, for example, this is a React component:
+For example, this is a React component:
 ```jsx
 function App() {
   return (